 Download this brief introduction (pdf).

-Working with the Alliance for Cancer Prevention and The Organic Pharmacy, Tipping Point North South is partnering on a programme of events designed to increase the level of debate and public awareness concerning one issue – breast cancer and its links to the wider environment.
+Working with the Alliance for Cancer Prevention, Tipping Point North South is partnering on a programme of events designed to increase the level of debate and public awareness concerning one issue – breast cancer and its links to the wider environment.
 Despite the overwhelming presence of the Pink Ribbon and all its (global) attendant activities, this aspect of the breast cancer debate still remains hidden from view.

 Dedicated Website & Social Media

 Booklet: All the things you won’t know but should

 Also thank to UNISON for support of our annual BC Month work.
 You can support our work by visiting

 Current drug policy is having devastating consequences for poor people and is deeply damaging to the cause of development.
 While the development sector, for the most part, has so far failed to address this issue, some groundbreaking work is underway to get it onto the development sector’s agenda.